Stridsvagn69420/Unitcore/README.md

 # Website
 The Source Code for my Website.
-It uses Svelte for the GUI and Actix-Web for the back-end server.
+It uses Svelte for the GUI and Rocket for the back-end server.

 # Developing
 ## Prerequists